earthly/website/blog/_posts/2023-12-05-incremental-rust-builds.md

 ## Context

 > The Rust programming language was designed for slow compilation times.

-(Brian Anderson, founding member of Rust core team)
+-- (Brian Anderson, founding member of Rust core team)

 Rust is known for slow compilation times, mainly because it prioritizes runtime performance at the cost of build performance.
 However, the Rust compiler (rustc) is actually quite advanced, and has been constantly improved over the years[^1].
 It uses a very sophisticated incremental compilation and benefits from a modular compilation model.

 While incremental compilation is enabled by default, achieving faster compilation times in Rust may not be straightforward.
 Several well-established techniques[^2] help control build times on developer machines.
 These include:

 - **Modularizing application logic**: Breaking down application logic into multiple crates that avoid long dependency chains.
 This not only aids in compilation parallelization, but  also reduces cascade compilation, since a crate will be recompiled whenever a dependent one is.
-- U**sing check for quick feedback**: `cargo check` performs a partial compilation that skips the costly step of code generation.
+- **Using check for quick feedback**: `cargo check` performs a partial compilation that skips the costly step of code generation.
 It is useful for getting rapid feedback during development, helping catch potential issues early in the coding process.
 - **Mindful use of macros and generics**: Careful consideration of the impact of macros and generics on build times is essential.
 They may bring costly dependencies into your tree and they may generate a ton of code to be compiled.
 - **Disabling Link-Time Optimization (LTO)**: In certain cases, disabling LTO can expedite compilation, as it avoids the extra time spent on whole-program optimizations.
 This is at expense of runtime performance though, usually only suited for development binaries.
-- U**sing a faster linker**.
+- **Using a faster linker**.
 While not technically a compiler optimization, using a faster linker is a common and effective way to get faster builds.

-In this article, we won't delve into the subject of making local Rust builds fast.
+In this article, we won't delve into the subject of making **local** Rust builds fast.
 We'll assume a Rust project performs well enough on a developer's machine.
 Instead, our focus will be on achieving a similar level of performance for Rust builds in continuous integration (CI).

 ### Cargo Caches